HaxeFlixel/flixel-docs/documentation/00_getting_started/04-FlashDevelop.html.md

 <img src="../images/00_getting_started/fd-flixel-template.jpg" style="width:100%;" />

-**It's encouraged you [install the latest development version](http://www.flashdevelop.org/community/viewtopic.php?f=9&amp;t=3529) and [report any bugs](https://github.com/fdorg/flashdevelop/issues) you encounter.
-New features are added constantly to improve Haxe programming with FlashDevelop.**

-### Contributing

-You can contribute to FlashDevelop through their [GitHub repository](https://github.com/fdorg/flashdevelop).
+FlashDevelop is open source and you can contribute to it through their [GitHub repository](https://github.com/fdorg/flashdevelop).